 Please plan to have all medical forms submitted no later than May 31st for all adults and campers attending camp.
-All forms must be mailed to the DWC Service Center.
-Medical Forms will be delivered to the GSR Medical Officer weekly.
-Forms are not guaranteed to be delivered, if mailed to GSR directly.
+All forms must be inputted online.

+Forms mailed in will not be accepted.
+DO NOT MAIL HARD COPIES.

-Scouts registering individually as Provisionals, CIT's, High Adventure participants, etc., must have their form to GSR no later than May 31st.
+As per standard Unit procedures, Unit leadership should maintain hard copies with them during any outing.
+Scouts registering individually as Provisionals, CIT's, High Adventure participants, etc., must follow the same procedures as all Units.